User Roles: General Information

 You may take different approaches in configuring user access: assigning a single role to a user or assigning a combination of roles to a user.
 The chosen approach may affect how modification of a role will affect an individual user’s access.

 If you do not use role combination, the modification of a role will affect access for all users with the role assigned.
-If you use role combination, the modification of a role may differently affect users with the role assigned.
+If you use role combination, the modification of role's access rights can affect users with this role differently.
 For details, see User Roles: Calculation of the Restriction Level for a User.

 Before proceeding to role modification, we recommend collecting detailed information about the role configuration and the users assigned to the role.
 For details on access management reports, see User Access: Related Reports and Forms.